This cake is often referred to as School Dinner Cake as it was generally made as a pudding at school here in the UK and served with custard.

 Method:

-6. While the cake is cooling make the icing.
-Sieve the icing sugar into a bowl and add water gradually until the icing is a dripping consistency.
+While the cake is cooling make the icing.
+Sieve the icing sugar into a bowl and add the cold water gradually until the icing is a dropping consistency.

-7. Pour the icing over the cake and cover in sprinkles.
+Spread the icing over the cake using a small spatula then cover in sprinkles.

 I like to use vanilla bean paste but vanilla extract is fine.
 I find the paste gives a much nicer flavour and not so artificial.